Stop the war

 TBMQ offers a user-friendly and lightweight graphical user interface (GUI) that simplifies the administration of the broker in an intuitive and efficient manner.
 This GUI provides several key features to facilitate broker management:

-• MQTT Client Credential Management: users can easily manage MQTT client credentials through the GUI, allowing for the creation, modification, and revocation of client credentials as needed.
+• MQTT Client Credential Management: users can easily manage MQTT client credentials through the GUI, allowing for the creation, modification, and deletion of client credentials as needed.

 • Client Session and Subscriptions Control: the GUI enables administrators to monitor and control the state of client sessions, including terminating, and managing active client connections.
 It also provides functionality to manage client subscriptions, allowing for the addition, removal, and modification of subscriptions.

 • Shared Subscription Management: the GUI includes tools for managing shared subscriptions.
-Administrators can create and manage shared subscription groups, facilitating efficient message distribution to multiple subscribed clients of type APPLICATION.
+Administrators can create and manage Application shared subscription entities, facilitating efficient message distribution to multiple subscribed clients of type APPLICATION.

 • Retained Message Management: the GUI allows administrators to manage retained messages, which are messages that are saved by the broker and delivered to new subscribers.